oschrenk/notes/git+submodules.markdown

 **BEWARE**

 !
 If you use `git add subproject/` instead of `git add subproject` Git will think you want to delete the submodule and want to add all the files in the submodule directory.

+## Removing a submodule ##

+1. Remove the submodule’s entry in the `.gitmodules` file

+There should be an entry like:

+	[submodule "lib/billboard"]
+    path = lib/billboard
+    url = git@mygithost:billboard

+2. Remove the submodule’s entry in the `.git/config`

+There should be an entry like:

+	[submodule "billboard"]
+	url = git@mygithost:billboard

+3. Remove the path created for the submodule

+Simply run

+	git rm –cached [plugin path]

+Do **not** put a trailing slash as the command will fail.

 ## FAQ/Problems ##